azmikamis/notes/machinelearning.md

 ```
 - More parallel trials will finish earlier but too many parallel trials will not be able to learn from prior trials.
 - Same as naive grid search.
+## Production ML systems
+### Components of ML systems
+- Data ingest - Streaming: Pub/Sub, Structured data: BQ, Files: GCS
+- Data analysis - Understand distribution of data
+- Data validation - Is new distribution similar enough to old one?
+Are all expected features present?
+Are any unexpected features present?
+Does feature have expected type?
+Does expected proportion of examples contain the feature?
+Do examples have expected number of values for feature?
+- Model quality - Model safeness, Prediction quality
+- Serving - Low-latency, Highly efficient, Scale horizontally, Reliable and robust, Easy to update versions
+- Multi-armed bandit - verify which model versions are best
+### Design decisions
+- Static trained: Easy but will become stale, Dynamic trained: Hard but will adapt to changes
+- GCS (new file) -> GCF -> CMLE (train) -> CMLE (export)
+- GAE (new request) -> CMLE (train) -> CMLE (export) -> CMLE (statistics)
+- PS -> DF -> BQ -> CMLE (train) -> CMLE (export)
+- Peakedness - how concentrated distribution is
+- Cardinality - number of values in set